Skip to main content

 frontend3_node_profile="ADDITIONAL_FRONTEND"

-Note: The difference between PRIMARY_FRONTEND and ADDITIONAL_FRONTEND is that PRIMARY_FRONTEND runs an additional MongoDB arbiter service.
+Note: The difference between PRIMARY_FRONTEND and ADDITIONAL_FRONTEND is PRIMARY_FRONTEND runs additional quorum coordinating services: MongoDB arbiter, OpenSearch cluster-manager, and kafka-controller service.

 Step 2: Generate Configuration Files for Each Node